 “My non bike riding friends thought I was mad!”

 The Great Escapade of 2008, was organised by Bicycle NSW and Bicycle Victoria (now Bicycle Network) from the Blue Mountains to the Hunter Valley, totalling over 785 kms across 13 days of bike riding.

-“When we returned through the big grey arch we had started through 13 days beforehand, I cried a bucket full of happy tears before joining everyone in a lamington celebration.”
+“When we returned through the big grey arch where we had started from 13 days beforehand, I cried a bucket full of happy tears before joining everyone in a lamington celebration.”

 It has been 10 years on from the Great Escapade and Cheryl is still fitter than she was in her 30s and 40s.

-So if you’re thinking about starting to ride, Cheryl’s advice?
+So if you’re thinking about starting to ride, here is Cheryl’s advice.